-If you need more help than given in these guidelines, you can download an illustrated guide which contains more helpful hints and tips for finding your way around each screen and explains more about various questions included in the application pages.
+If you need more help than given in these guidelines, you can download our 'how to apply' guidance document which contains more helpful hints and tips for finding your way around each screen and explains more about various questions included in the application pages.

 Application pages consist of:

 - Personal information

 - Employment details

 - Education, qualifications and training

 - Equal opportunities monitoring

 - Additional details

 In addition to the standard application questions, applicants applying for apprenticeship posts are asked 2 supplementary questions under 'Supporting information'.

 Pay close attention to these questions and use the guidance within these sections to help shape your answers.
 Remember to provide evidence to your answers, beyond simple statements, and note the word limits for each answer.
 If you choose to type directly into these supplementary boxes and then 'save' whilst over the word count, any surplus text will be irretrievably deleted.
 Consider drafting and saving your answers elsewhere first.